viaMala Alta: Wergenstein - Cufercalhütte SAC

 Description

-The route to the Cufercalhütte is physically demanding, but without major technical difficulties.
-With around 900 to 1000 meters of ascent and a walking time of about 3.5 to 4.5 hours, it is a moderately difficult day tour.
+The route to the Cufercalhütte is physically demanding but without major technical difficulties.
+With about 900 to 1000 meters of ascent and a walking time of approx. 3.5 to 4.5 hours, it is a medium-difficulty day tour.

-- Normal route via Alp Nurdagn (WS – little difficult): The steady ascent over the slopes above Dumagns and Nurdagn is the most popular and more direct approach to the hut.
+- Normal route via Alp Nurdagn (WS – Slightly Difficult): The steady ascent over the slopes above Dumagns and Nurdagn is the most commonly chosen and more direct access route to the hut.

-- Sporty variant over the Gelbhorn (ZS – Quite difficult): For participants in good shape, there is the possibility to include the challenging Gelbhorn (Piz Mellen, 3036 m) in the tour.
-This variant is rated as ZS and requires very good fitness (over 1500 m elevation gain) and safe conditions.
+- Sporty variant via the Gelbhorn (ZS – Quite Difficult): For physically strong participants, there is the possibility to include the challenging Gelbhorn (Piz Mellen, 3036 m) in the tour.
+This variant is rated as ZS and requires very good fitness (over 1500 m altitude gain) and safe conditions.

-After reaching the upper high valley, often characterized by the striking Lai Pintg, the final ascent to the Cufercalhütte SAC at 2385 m above sea level follows.
-It is located on a beautiful pasture terrace at the southern foot of Piz Calandari and offers a magnificent view of Piz Tambo after the ascent.
+After reaching the upper high valley, often marked by the distinctive Lai Pintg, follows the final ascent to the Cufercalhütte SAC at 2385 m above sea level.
+It is located on a beautiful meadow terrace at the southern foot of the Piz Calandari and offers a magnificent view of the Piz Tambo after the ascent.

 Safety Note

-A ski tour in high alpine terrain requires in-depth knowledge of how to use avalanche emergency equipment (avalanche transceiver, shovel, probe) and observance of the current avalanche bulletin.
+A ski tour in high alpine terrain requires well-founded knowledge in handling avalanche emergency equipment (avalanche transceiver, shovel, probe) and observing the current avalanche bulletin.

-The ski and snowshoe routes are to be understood as general directions.
-Depending on the conditions, ascent and descent routes have to be adapted.
-Walking routes in alpine terrain requires good physical condition, serious preparation and technical knowledge of mountain sports.
-The ascent of the described routes is at your own risk.
-For safe mountain sports, Viamala Tourism recommends training under expert guidance or a guided ski tour by trained mountain guides.
+The ski and snowshoe routes are intended as general directional indications.
+Depending on conditions, ascent and descent routes must be adjusted.
+Traversing routes in alpine terrain requires good fitness, serious preparation, and technical mountaineering knowledge.
+Traversing the described routes is done at your own risk.
+For safe mountaineering, Viamala Tourism recommends training under expert guidance or a guided ski tour by certified mountain guides.

 - Plan your tour in advance